webgriffe/esb/README.md

 We recommend to use Docker.
 Indeed a [`docker-compose.yml`](https://github.com/webgriffe/esb/blob/master/docker-compose.yml) file is provided.

+Just copy the `.env.dist` file to `.env` and adjust the environment variables values according to your environment.

 For example, to **run the entire test suite** (PHP Code Sniffer, PHPStan, PHPUnit, etc...) you can simply run:

 ```bash